UPDATE FROM A-ROSA RIVER CRUISES – 05 May 2023

 The safety of our guests and crew members is the highest priority for A-ROSA.
-We are in constant dialogue with the relevant port authorities and respective water management offices.
-We review the conditions of each stretch of river between individual ports daily and ensure the safe realisation of our cruises.
-In principle, a cruise is still feasible even when the water level is low.
+We are in constant dialogue with the port authorities and respective water management offices along the itineraries.
+We review the respective conditions for each river stretch between individual ports daily and ensure the safe realisation of our cruises.
+In principle, a cruise is still feasible even if the water level is low.
 Only beyond a certain point can the course of a sailing not be carried out as planned.

 There are currently no restrictions on all rivers due to the water level.

 At A-ROSA, the safety and wellbeing of all guests and crewmembers is always our highest priority.
 We are following the developments in Ukraine very closely and are in constant contact with the foreign port authorities.

 Danube: Our Danube cruises start and end in Austria.
 On the 18-night cruise “Danube Delta” short passages on the way to the Danube estuary lead along the Romanian-Ukrainian border.
 We have therefore decided to slightly adjust this itinerary.
 The A-ROSA ships will no longer call at Tulcea, but instead at the Romanian city of Constanţa, which is located at the south-western Black Sea coast.
 Thus, we will bypass the Romanian-Ukrainian border zone and sail exclusively in the Romanian part of the Danube Delta, which is not affected by the current situation in Ukraine.
 All other Danube cruises will be operated as scheduled.

 At A-ROSA, the safety and wellbeing of all guests and crewmembers is always our highest priority.
 We continue to closely monitor current developments as well as official government regulations regarding the corona virus COVID-19.

 All rivers: There are currently no restrictions due to COVID-19 on our waterways.